BEAUTY Powered BEAST: Simulation Studies

-In this section, we consider the test of independence between a bivariate vector $({}^1X,{}^2X)$ and one univariate variable $Y$.
-From the BEAUTY equation in Theorem~\ref{thm: beauty}, it is easy to see that after the three marginal CDF transformations, this test at depth $D$ is equivalent to test $H_0: \Eb[A_{\Lambda}]=\zero$ for $\Lambda \in \cL_{3,D,\text{cross}}$ where
+In this section, we consider the test of independence between a bivariate predictor $(X_1,X_2)$ and one univariate response $Y$.
+Based on the BEAUTY equation in Theorem~\ref{thm: beauty} and the discussions afterwards, this test at depth $D$ is equivalent to test $H_0: \Eb[A_{\Lambda}]=\zero$ for $\Lambda \in \cL_{3,D,\text{cross}}$ where